 We help families keep their pet promises

-- Food and supply giveaways, held every Saturday from 9–11AM at Humane Fort Wayne
+- Pet Food Pantry food and supply giveaways, held every Saturday from 9–11AM at the Humane Fort Wayne Shelter

 - Compassion Foster